 foreign national and a list of host responsibilities are in the Subject

 Area: Foreign National Visits and Assignments (Unclassified), available on

 the web under Standards Based Management System.
+In addition, up to

 - Is a stateless person considered to be from a sensitive country?